ConversationalComponents/docs/docs/tutorials/plug_coco_component_inside_dialogflow_conversation.md

 ### Create Intent For CoCo Context.
 The intent is needed to maintain CoCo context through the conversation as long as CoCo handles the multi-turn session with the end user.

 * Access intent tab:

 ![](./screenshots/plug_coco_component_inside_dialogflow_conversation/5_intent_tab.png)

 * Create CoCo context intent:

-The intent must have an input context called `CoCo`, also it has to be configured with the catch all functionality (It is illustrated in the `Training Phrases` section of the picture below).
+The intent must have an input context called `coco`, also it has to be configured with the catch all functionality (It is illustrated in the `Training Phrases` section of the picture below).

+1. Add any string as a training example
+2. Double click on the training example string
+3. Pick @sys.any from the list

 ![](./screenshots/plug_coco_component_inside_dialogflow_conversation/6_create_coco_context_intent.png)